CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/assessment.md

 # Assessment Information

-The **project deadline is 28th April 2025**.
+The **project deadline is 4th May 2026**.
 Submission consists of your dissertation (compulsory) and any auxiliary material (e.g. code), and the submission is digital only.

 **Only the dissertation and viva are marked**, so you may have completed an amazing project, but with a poor dissertation you can still fail the project - so make sure you start writing early, get feedback from your supervisor and leave enough time to focus on writing up the evaluation and conclusion.